nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/cluster-config.md

 with the least configuration.
 The included patches are usable individually, but require declaring all the individual patch and variable handlers in the ClusterClass.

-To enable the API server certificate SANs enable the `clusterconfigvars` and `clusterconfigpatch` external patches on `ClusterClass`.
+To enable the meta handler enable the `clusterconfigvars` and `clusterconfigpatch` external patches on `ClusterClass`.

 ```yaml